zencart/documentation/content/user/products/meta_tags.md

 Meta Tags are HTML elements which are designed for web browsers and search engines - they're  not designed to be looked at by humans.

+For more discussion on this topic, read [How do I set up meta tags for my site?](/user/admin/meta_tags/)

 Meta Tag information in your pages is constructed by Zen Cart using the information from the screens below, as well as the contents of the file `includes/languages/english/YOURTEMPLATE/meta_tags.php`.

 ### How can I add Meta Tags to my categories?